-Despite all of the delicious elements of this cake, it’s not tooth-hurtingly sweet.
-If you haven’t noticed by now, I am always playing with reducing the amount of sugar in my cakes, frosting, etc, and adding other sweet elements (like chocolate chips) as well as more savory or bitter elements (like espresso).
+Despite all of the delicious elements of this recipe, it’s not tooth-hurtingly sweet.
+If you haven’t noticed by now, I am always playing with reducing the amount of sugar in my cakes, frosting, etc. I prefer to add other sweet elements (like chocolate chips) as well as more savory or bitter elements (like espresso).
 Whereas other cakes may call for 2+ cups of sugar, this one calls for just 1/2 cup for a 9″ cake round.
 With the chocolate chips, sweet cheesecake filling, and espresso buttercream, it’s plenty sweet.
 The cocoa powder in the cheesecake filling and the espresso powder in the frosting act as an excellent counterpart as well.

 - 1 cups all-purpose flour